jeka-dev/jeka/README.md

 It comes bundled with a library and a component model that cater to the requirements of building Java projects.

-These three elements can be used in isolation or in combination according to the needs: from simple scripts to complete software delivery pipelines, and project building.
+These elements can be utilized independently or in combination, tailored to specific needs from basic scripts to sophisticated software build and delivery pipelines.

 These objectives can be achieved programmatically or by configuring properties for the reusable components.